mardiros/mardiros.github.io/README.md

 ### Purgatory

-[purgatory](https://mardiros.github.io/purgatory/) is a circuit breaker implementation for Python 3.
+[purgatory](https://mardiros.github.io/purgatory/) is a circuit breaker implementation for Python.
 It support both synchronous and asynchronous code based on asyncio.

 The documentation is available at: [https://mardiros.github.io/purgatory/](https://mardiros.github.io/purgatory/).